-Obesity is a term that means you have a body mass index (BMI) of 30 or higher.
-It makes you more likely to have conditions including:
+Obesity is a chronic condition.
+It is generally defined as when you have a body mass index (BMI) of 30 or higher.
+This condition puts you at risk of having diseases such as:

 - Heart disease and stroke

 - Some cancers

 Not everyone who has obesity has these conditions.
 The risk rises if you have a family history or other risk factors for one of these conditions.

 Body mass index (BMI) is just one measure used to define obesity, but where your excess body fat is located also matters.
 If it's mostly around your stomach (the "apple" shape), that may be riskier than if you have a "pear" shape, meaning that your extra weight is mostly around your hips and buttocks.